HYDROGEN HARVESTING SAIL SHIPS

 - Renewable hydrogen energy sailing ships are globally relocatable for better or seasonal energy capture, for avoiding storms, for avoiding ship traffic, etc.

 - Sailing ships can return to any port for maintenance, upgrades, or without geopolitical consequences.

 - There is no cluster of large wind turbines, even so-called far offshore, that pose navigational obstruction or wild life obstructions, such as whales.

 - The total energy consumption of sailing ships and service fleet infrastructure, such as hydrogen tankers and supply ships, are all fueled with clean renewable “green” hydrogen.

 - Unlike cartel-controlled fossil fuel, natural competition amongst the open waters of hydrogen sailing ship producers will self-regulate to the lowest globally cost-effective pricing.

-- The fleet of services ships will inherently provide a ship-to-shore pipeline and vast, safe hydrogen storage system.
+- The fleet of services ships will inherently provide a ship-to-shore pipeline and a vast, safe hydrogen storage system.

 - The sailing ships could be autonomously controlled for another level of safety and lower cost.

 - As an example, 60GW of hydrogen harvesting would require 3000 20MW-Hr hydrogen harvesting sailing ships (and supporting service ships), which occupy the Pacific (64M mile2) and the Atlantic Oceans (41M mile2), with each occupying 30K mile2 area.

 - Unlike any oil tanker or cargo ship, a hydrogen harvesting sailing ship will not pollute in the event of sabotage or catastrophe.